JASall/hello-world/README.md

 My first repository
 I am creating a Github account and first repository because I want to be cool like all the other kids.
 I made this change because the tutorial made me.
+Trying to figure out how to add a comment.